Diffusion Models for Constrained Domains: Discussion

 \section{Discussion}

-Learning complex distributions supported on constrained spaces is of importance in several fields of the natural sciences, such as computational biology, see \citet{han2006inverse}.
-In this work we extend continuous diffusion models to this setting, proposing two complementary approaches.
-One constructing a reflected Brownian motion as the noising process, and another one based on barrier methods.
-For both approaches, we derive the time-reversal formula, propose discretisation schemes and extend the score matching toolbox.
-In practice, we show that reflected type methods, while enjoying less theoretical guarantees than their log-barrier counterparts, are more efficient.
-We demonstrate the efficiency of our method in two real-world scenarios: conformational modelling and robotic arms.
+Learning complex distributions whose support is confined to constrained spaces is a crucial task with many applications in the natural and engineering sciences, including computational statistics \citep{Morris2002}, robotics \citep{han2006inverse}, quantum physics \citep{lukens2020practical} and computational biology \citep{Thiele2013}.
+In this work we extend continuous diffusion models to this setting, proposing two complementary approaches---one based on log-barrier methods and the other on the reflected Brownian motion.
+For both methods, we derive the time-reversal formula, propose discretisation schemes and extend the score-matching toolbox.
+We demonstrate the utility of our methods on a range of synthetic and real-world tasks, including the constrained conformational modelling of proteins and robotic arms, and find that reflected methods, while enjoying fewer theoretical guarantees than their log-barrier counterparts, often yield preferable results.

-We conclude by highlighting important future directions.
-First, the computational cost of the performing the reflection when discretising the reflected Brownian motion is high.
+We conclude by highlighting important directions of future research.
+First, the computational cost of performing the reflection when discretising the reflected Brownian motion is high.
 Finding numerically efficient approximations of the reflected process is therefore necessary to extend this methodology to very high dimensional settings.
 Second, the retraction used in place of the exponential map for the barrier method leads to a high number of discretisation steps to ensure a good approximation.
-Designing faster forward process for the log-barrier method is key to target more complex distributions.
-Finally, quantum Bayesian applications \citep{lukens2020practical} are a challenging research direction requiring the addition of \emph{sparsity} constraints to our framework.
+Designing a faster forward process for the log-barrier method is key to targeting more complex distributions.